 Advancing technology aids telemedicine

 Access Physicians’ key to performing telemedicine is their firm grasp of the latest technology available.
 Each physician receives access to a large cart, complete with movable HD camera, a moderately sized iMac, a Wi-Fi hotspot, and a digital stethoscope.
+The portability of telehealth in crisis management is beneficial for patients and providers.

 During Harvey, loss of hospital power was a routine occurrence; however, because the carts came equipped with a hotspot and data plans for such occurrences, hospital staffers were able to keep their operations running on 4G networks.
 The carts, which are nearly six feet tall, are built to replicate the experience of face-to-face communications with specialists.
 The height requires eye contact which would be used when speaking to a physician face to face.